 Cite: 3-10-1 Reliability estimate: 5 This preference item exempts sacramental wines if sold directly to a member of the clergy for use by the purchaser, or his or her congregation for sacramental or other religious purposes.
-Source: Excise Tax Section Revenue foregone: Revenue loss assumed to be minimal Number of taxpayers: No way to reliably determine the number of taxpayers.
-Law Comparison: No similar provisions found in any other state.
+Source: Excise Tax Section Revenue foregone: 2007 - Revenue loss assumed to be minimal Number of taxpayers: 2007 - No way to reliably determine the number of taxpayers.
+Law Comparison: No similar provisions were found in any other New England state.
 2. First 100,000 barrels of beer from RI for every manufacturer: Cite: 3-10-1-(c) Reliability estimate: 5 A tax exemption on the first one hundred thousand barrels of beer that a brewer produces and distributes in this state in any calendar year is provided to a brewer who brews beer in this state, which is actively and directly owned, managed and operated in this state for at least 12 consecutive months.
-Source: Alcoholic Beverage Manufacturer's monthly reports Revenue foregone: Revenue loss not reliably determinable.
-Number of taxpayers: No way to reliably determine the number of taxpayers.
-Law Comparison: No similar provisions found in any other New England state.
+Source: Excise Tax Section Revenue foregone: 2007 - Revenue loss not reliably estimable.
+Number of taxpayers: 2007 - No way to reliably determine the number of taxpayers.
+Law Comparison: No similar provisions were found in any other New England state.
 3. RI Manufacturer ships out of state: